instructure/canvas-lms/doc/api/file_uploads.md

 ### Step 3: Confirm the upload's success

-If Step 2 is successful, the response will be a 3XX redirect with a Location header set as normal.
-The application needs to perform a POST to this location in order to complete the upload, otherwise the new file may not be marked as available.
+If Step 2 is successful, the response will be either a 3XX redirect or 201 Created with a Location header set as normal.

+In the case of a 3XX redirect, the application needs to perform a POST to this location in order to complete the upload, otherwise the new file may not be marked as available.
 This request is back against Canvas again, and needs to be authenticated using the normal API access token authentication.

+In the case of a 201 Created, the upload has been complete and the Canvas JSON representation of the file can be retrieved with a GET from the provided Location.

 Example Request: